flashcordon/big-history/Galaxies.md

 searches for low-mass binary companions to, and/or disks around, the central stars of PNe, post-RGB and post-AGB stars, the imaging of faint and/or obscured circumstellar structures in post-AGB objects, and studies of the composition and evolution of dust in galaxies.
-- Stephan’s Quintet: About 290 million light-years away, Stephan’s Quintet is located in the constellation Pegasus.
-It is notable for being the first compact galaxy group ever discovered in 1877.
-Four of the five galaxies within the quintet are locked in a cosmic dance of repeated close encounters.

 ## Le Quintette de Stephan

 - Il s'agit d'un groupe visuel de 5 galaxies situé dans la constellation de Pégase.